 The next bit of the puzzle is to see if we can find out what and/or if there is a relationship between Veddern and Budde?

-The current Budde family of Wietmarschen lives on a farm on the Buddendiek (previously called Grotenfehl and Kirchweg).
+The current Budde family of Wietmarschen lives in a house on the old farm on the Buddendiek (previously called Grotenfehl and Kirchweg).
 The old parts of the current farm date back to approximately 1870.
 Before this time the original farm was situated some 200 metres further away on a mound.
+The land is no longer farmed.

 It would appear that 350 years of farming the agriculture history of the Buddes is nearing its end.
 Hermann has reduced these activities to a bare minimum and it doesn’t look like any of his children is going to continue the farm.